-Lock key Description Caps Lock When Caps Lock is on, all alphabetic characters typed are in uppercase.
+Lock key Description Caps Lock When Caps Lock is on, all alphabetic characteristics typed are in uppercase.
 Num Lock When Num Lock is on, the keypad is in numeric mode.
 The keys function as a calculator (complete with the arithmetic operators +, -, , and /).
 Use this mode when you need to do a lot of numeric data entry.
-Fn Lock Press Fn Lock key to toggle between the standard commands and alternate commands.
-When the Fn Lock light is on, alternate functions work.
-When the Fn Lock light is off, standard functions work.